Libyans storm Islamist militia base in Benghazi

 He said he had fought American troops in Iraq where he was arrested, sent back to Gaddafi's Libya and jailed for three years.
 One banner at the Ansar al-Sharia demonstration read: "Day to rescue Benghazi or day to rescue America?"

-(Additional reporting by Omar Al-Mosmary and Ali Shuaib; Writing by Marie-Louise Gumuchian; Editing by Andrew Roche)
+(Additional reporting by Omar Al-Mosmary and Ali Shuaib; Writing by Marie-Louise Gumuchian; Editing by Andrew Roche and Will Dunham)